kubesphere/website/content/en/docs/cluster-administration/platform-settings/notification-management/configure-wecom.md

 ## Prerequisites

-- You need to have a user with the `platform-admin` role, for example, the user `admin`.
-For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../../quick-start/create-workspace-and-project/).
+- You need to have a user with the `platform-admin` role, for example, the `admin` user.
+For more information, see [Create Workspaces, Projects, Users and Roles](../../../../quick-start/create-workspace-and-project/).
 - You need to have a [WeCom account](https://work.weixin.qq.com/wework_admin/register_wx?from=myhome).
 - You need to create a self-built application on the [WeCom Admin Console](https://work.weixin.qq.com/wework_admin/loginpage_wx) and obtain its AgentId and Secret.